Krushnatawri18/My-Learnings/15-js-basics-II/js basics-II notes.md

 x()
 ```

-// Need to learn closures with this, closures in asynchronous code,
+// Need to learn closures with this, closures in asynchronous code